Crypto-APIs/Crypto_APIs_2.0_SDK_Ruby/docs/AutomaticTokensForwardingApi.md

 network = 'mainnet' # String | Network
 opts = {
   context: 'context_example', # String | In batch situations the user can use the context to correlate responses with requests.
 This property is present regardless of whether the response was successful or returned as an error. `context` is specified by the user.
-  add_tokens_to_existing_from_address_request_body: CryptoApis::AddTokensToExistingFromAddressRequestBody.new({data: CryptoApis::AddTokensToExistingFromAddressRequestBodyData.new({item: CryptoApis::AddTokensToExistingFromAddressRequestBodyDataItem.new({callback_url: 'https://example.com', confirmations_count: 3, fee_priority: 'slow', from_address: 'mizRduUBKEbJ6uzYJUegPh78gEGgM3WjAr', minimum_transfer_amount: '0.00001', to_address: 'mnumE76iEKN47bUsdni85oped5D1fRwKWi', token_data: CryptoApis::AddTokensToExistingFromAddressRequestBodyTokenDataBitcoinOmniToken.new({property_id: 2})})})}) # AddTokensToExistingFromAddressRequestBody |
+  add_tokens_to_existing_from_address_rb: CryptoApis::AddTokensToExistingFromAddressRB.new({data: CryptoApis::AddTokensToExistingFromAddressRBData.new({item: CryptoApis::AddTokensToExistingFromAddressRBDataItem.new({callback_url: 'https://example.com', confirmations_count: 3, fee_priority: 'slow', from_address: 'mizRduUBKEbJ6uzYJUegPh78gEGgM3WjAr', minimum_transfer_amount: '0.00001', to_address: 'mnumE76iEKN47bUsdni85oped5D1fRwKWi', token_data: CryptoApis::AddTokensToExistingFromAddressRBTokenDataBitcoinOmniToken.new({property_id: 2})})})}) # AddTokensToExistingFromAddressRB |
 }

 begin